Tigrou59/Python-Docker/README.md

 **For completing our use case with "Docker Compose for create a service Python 3.7"**

-> Now, for completed our use case, We can restart the service Docker with command :
+> We can restart the service Docker with the command :

 docker-compose run slim-python